safdar-azeem/vue-ssr-lite/README.md

 `vueSsrLite()` generates:

 - HTML Rollup inputs from each `template`
+- Client `build.outDir` defaulting to `dist/client` (aligned with the Node server)
 - `virtual:vue-ssr-lite/client/<id>` SPA mount / SSR hydrate entries
-- `virtual:vue-ssr-lite/runtime` for the Node server (static application imports)
+- `virtual:vue-ssr-lite/runtime` for the Node server (SSR apps only; SPA modules are omitted)

-HTML templates should not include a manual `<script type="module" src="...">` bootstrap — the plugin injects the generated client entry.
+HTML templates should not include a manual `<script type="module" src="...">` bootstrap — the plugin strips those tags from matched templates and injects the generated client entry.
+Editing `ssr.config.*` invalidates the cached config and triggers a full reload in dev.

 ## 5. Add Commands